 Occupational therapy is one of the fastest-growing healthcare fields right now, with occupational therapy assistants (OTAs) in increasingly high demand across the country.

 The demand is particularly high in states with large populations — especially Texas.
-As of May 2017, there were 4,040 practicing Texas OTAs, making the Lone Star State not only the highest paying state for OTAs but also the largest employer of OTAs.
+As of May 2020, there were 3,790 practicing Texas OTAs, making the Lone Star State not only the highest paying state for OTAs but also one of the largest employers of OTAs.

 The good news is you can join this much-needed profession in as few as 16 months with St. Catherine University’s Online OTA program.
 However, don’t let the name fool you … it’s not all online.
 Fortunately, though, the program is structured so that it’s possible to travel for the in-person labs and Level I Fieldwork experiences (more on that later).
 But with a growing number of Texas OTA skills lab and fieldwork sites, if you’re a resident of Texas, chances are you won’t have to travel far to complete your education.

 In this post, we’ll take a closer look at how our hybrid online/in-person program works, as well as discuss reasons for this growing demand and what St. Kate’s is doing to increase OTA educational opportunities in the state of Texas.

 Increasing OTA Educational Opportunities in Texas

 Because our Online OTA program attracts students from across the country, it was important that we set up our lab and Level I Fieldwork sites where the greatest number of students could benefit — currently in California, Texas, and Virginia.